quotentiroler/smart-on-fhir-proxy/README.md

 ## 🏥 Overview

-The SMART on FHIR Proxy is an Open Source solution for managing healthcare applications, users, and FHIR servers in compliance with the SMART App Launch framework.
+Proxy Smart is an Open Source solution for managing healthcare applications, users, and FHIR servers in compliance with the SMART App Launch framework.
 It provides secure OAuth 2.0 flows, comprehensive user management, real-time monitoring, and an AI-powered administrative assistant.

 ### Key Features